Cscuile/-BetaOne-Moved-to-Patreon-/README.md

 **What is BetaOne?**

-BetaOne will take the non-zero approach to produce the strongest chess entity possible under our resources.
+BetaOne is a neural network that uses the non-zero approach with the hope of producing a chess engine stronger than the zero Leela Chess Zero network.